Ununderstanding

 I’m not the first person to notice their pet’s modes of engagement with the world.
 But I’ve been thinking about it again after reading research published by METR.
 They studied developer productivity with AI tools and discovered something unexpected: developers took 19% longer to complete tasks when using AI assistance.
 More puzzling still was the gap in perceived productivity.
 Developers expected AI to speed them up by 24%, and even after experiencing the slowdown, they still believed it had accelerated their work by 20%.1

 The productivity metrics surprised me less than the cognitive disconnect in perceived productivity.
 I suspect that these findings are a symptom of something deeper shifting under foot.
 AI tools bring promises of faster code gen, faster fact finding, and deeper engagement with dozens of sources that you wouldn’t have had time to read.
 In short, a more streamlined, productive information apparatus.
-But what we lose in this shift towards higher throughput is our innate ability to confront uncertainty.
+But what we lose in this shift towards higher throughput is our ability to confront uncertainty.
 We are trading off the difficulty of being totally lost for something shallower; for the answer key.
 And I think that we are becoming increasingly blind to this transaction.
-A gallon of water for a pound of flesh.
 This raises a simple question: what happens when we outsource uncertainty?

 I’m an AI optimist.
 This generation of tools is a step change in the leverage I get learning and exploring topics I know and topics I don’t.
-Most of my usage follows two patterns: educational dialogue, “Help me understand this mathematical notation” and research synthesis, “Explain the FIA’s CFD regulations and how CoreWeave fits into Formula 1’s computational constraints”.
-This latitude feels miraculous.
+Most of my usage follows two patterns: educational dialogue, “Help me understand this mathematical notation” and research synthesis, “Produce a report on the following topic”.
+It’s run of the mill stuff, but the latitude feels remarkable.
 Yesterday I cared about tornadoes, today lobsters.
 There is virtually no area of the map that feels unseeable, and the avenues of creativity that that opens up stretch out in every direction.
 At any moment, I have a digital mediator ready to contort into the shape of whatever answer I need, granting carte blanche permission to be privately stupid about any subject.
 This is the stuff of fantasy.

-But here’s what I’ve noticed.
+Here’s what I’ve noticed though.
 I’ve spent hours discussing this essay with Claude.
 Reflecting on this creates an obvious tension.
 What is there left to say about what we lose when we use AI tools to think while using an AI tool to help me think.
 The computers won, and perhaps I am not so smart after all.
-But for every moment of inspiration, every moment of genuine creative ignition that I’ve had, there are dozens of dead end chats and deep research reports collecting dust.
-All my lazy attempts to spin up on something that turned out to be a fleeting interest have failed.
-Using language models to engage with uncertainty can feel productive, but I don’t feel ownership over a deep research report that I skimmed and clicked a couple references.
+But for every moment of inspiration, every moment of genuine creative ignition that I’ve had, there are dead end chats and deep research reports collecting dust.
+All my lazy attempts to learn about something that turned out to be a fleeting interest have failed.
+Using language models to engage with a topic can feel productive, but I don’t feel ownership over a deep research report that I skimmed and clicked a couple references.
 The code generated for a quick automation is valuable because it saves me a few minutes, not because it deepens my understanding of the language it was written in.
-The hard work is still hard, and when I cede all of the collection and cross-checking and verifying, I’m left with something that feels hollow and alien in comparison.
+The hard work is still hard, and when I cede all of the collection and cross-checking and verifying, I’m left with something that feels alien and hollow in comparison.

 A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.